What is an ELCB? Types, Working, and Application of Earth Leakage Circuit Breaker

 - Related Post: What is an RCD (Residual Current Device)? – RCB and RCCB

 There are two types of ELCB classified based on its operation principle;

 - Current ELCB

-Voltage ELCB operates on the voltage level between the earth & the body of the equipment.
-The voltage difference is used to detect the leakage current & instantly break the circuit.
+Voltage ELCB operates on the voltage level between the earth and the body of the equipment.
+The voltage difference is used to detect the leakage current and instantly break the circuit.

-It has terminals for both phases & neutral on both supply & load sides.
-It has two extra terminals that connect with the equipment’s body & the earth.
-These terminals are actually connected with the electromagnetic relay & they play a vital role in breaking the circuit during current leakage.
+It has terminals for both phases and neutral on both supply and load sides.
+It has two extra terminals that connect with the equipment’s body and the earth.
+These terminals are actually connected with the electromagnetic relay and they play a vital role in breaking the circuit during current leakage.

-If the live wire breaks or its insulation fails & comes in contact with the body of the equipment, a voltage difference appears across the terminals of the coil.
-As a result, the current starts to flow through the coil & it is energized.
+If the live wire breaks or its insulation fails and comes in contact with the body of the equipment, a voltage difference appears across the terminals of the coil.
+As a result, the current starts to flow through the coil and it is energized.
 The relay starts to generate electromagnetic force.
 When the current exceeds a certain limit, the relay produces sufficient force to pull the latch.
-By doing so, the latch break opens the contacts & disconnects the power supply to the equipment & prevents electrical shock.
+By doing so, the latch break opens the contacts and disconnects the power supply to the equipment and prevents electrical shock.